Area Guide

 Zack's Note

-Ichijoji isn't easy to get to as part of sightseeing, but for ramen lovers, it's worth dedicating half a day.
-It's just a few minutes from central Kyoto by Eizan Electric Railway to Ichijoji Station.
+Ichijoji might be a bit out of the way for quick sightseeing, but for a ramen lover, it's worth dedicating half a day.
+It's just a few minutes from central Kyoto City by Eizan Railway to 'Ichijoji Station'.

-🏯Characteristics Unique to the Ancient Capital — Kyoto is “Not Tokyo”
+🏯Characteristics Unique to the Ancient Capital — Kyoto is 'Not Tokyo'

-StyleNumber of Shops Listed (Kyoto)Positioning in Kyoto
+StyleNumber of Shops on Our Site (Kyoto)Position in Kyoto

 Miso RamenOnly 2 shopsSeeking miso in Kyoto is not realistic

-Iekei (Iekei-style)1 shopOnly Akutagawa in Shimogamo
+Iekei (House Style)1 shopOnly Akutagawa in Shimogamo

 Among the ramen shops currently registered in Kyoto on our site, only two offer vegan options: